-A further unexplained tectonic feature of the region is the Wrangell Volcanic Field (WVF: Figure 1), which lies just east of the eastern edge of the subducted Yakutat terrane.
-The WVF has experienced a northwestward progression of volcanic activity over its history [Richter et al., 1990], perhaps associated with the subduction of Yakutat crust beneath Alaska.
-Many of the lavas sampled from the WVF exhibit a transitional or calc-akaline affinity suggestive of arc magmatism, with the anomalous presence of adakitic and tholeiitic lavas in some locations [Preece and Hart, 2004].
-There is little seismic evidence for subducted material beneath the WVF and its causes remain unknown [Martin-Short et al., 2016].
-3D geodynamic modeling by Jadamec and Billen [2010, 2012] predicts vertical upwelling beneath the WVF associated with quasi-toroidal mantle flow around the slab edge, potentially explaining the volcanism in the area.
-Furthermore, the tomographic imaging of Martin-Short et al. [2018] suggests that the WVF lies directly above the eastern edge of the subducted Yakutat terrane, potentially explaining its unusual characteristics.
-The geochemical study of Brueseke et al. [2019] also shows that subducting slab-edge upwelling and flat-slab defocused fluid-flux are mechanisms which might explain volcanism at the WVF.
+a northwestward progression of volcanic activity over its history (Richter et al., 1990), perhaps associated with the subduction of Yakutat crust beneath Alaska.
+Many of the lavas sampled from the WVF exhibit a transitional or calc-akaline affinity suggestive of arc magmatism, with the anomalous presence of adakitic and tholeiitic lavas in some locations (Preece & Hart, 2004).
+There is little seismic evidence for subducted material beneath the WVF, and its causes remain unknown (Martin-Short et al., 2016).
+Three-dimensional geodynamic modeling by Jadamec and Billen (2010, 2012) predicts vertical upwelling beneath the WVF associated with quasi-toroidal mantle flow around the slab edge, potentially explaining the volcanism in the area.
+Furthermore, the tomographic imaging of Martin-Short et al. (2018) suggests that the WVF lies directly above the eastern edge of the subducted Yakutat terrane, potentially explaining its unusual characteristics.
+The geochemical study of Brueseke et al. (2019) also shows that subducting slab-edge upwelling and flat-slab defocused fluid flux are mechanisms which might explain volcanism at the WVF.

-Studies of seismic anisotropy in this region will provide insights into mantle deformation geometry, the origins of volcanism, and will help test predictions from previous geodynamic modeling of 3D asthenospheric flow in the area [e.g. Jadamec and Billen, 2010, 2012].
-When a shear-wave enters an anisotropic medium, it splits into two orthogonally polarized components that travel at different speeds and accumulate a delay time [e.g., Silver and Chan, 1991].
-The delay time δ t between the fast and slow components reflects the strength of anisotropy and the thickness of the anisotropic medium [e.g., Silver and Chan, 1991].
-The teleseismic phases SKS, SKKS and PKS are ideal for investigating upper mantle anisotropy because these phases exhibit near-vertical ray paths on the receiver side of the Earth, thus sampling anisotropy directly beneath the stations.
-Such measurements represent the path-integrated effect of anisotropy from the core-mantle boundary (CMB) to the surface [e.g., Silver and Chan, 1991].
-Due to mode conversion at the CMB, the SKS, SKKS and PKS phase analysis yields measurements that are not contaminated by source-side anisotropy.
-In the upper mantle, seismic anisotropy occurs due to the development of lattice-preferred orientation (LPO) of anisotropic minerals such as olivine [e.g., Karato et al., 2008].
+Studies of seismic anisotropy in this region will provide insights into mantle deformation geometry, the origins of volcanism, and will help test predictions from previous geodynamic modeling of 3-D asthenospheric flow in the area (e.g., Jadamec & Billen, 2010, 2012).
+When a shear wave enters an anisotropic medium, it splits into two orthogonally polarized components that travel at different speeds and accumulate a delay time (e.g., Silver & Chan, 1991).
+The delay time $\delta t$ between the fast and slow components reflects the strength of anisotropy and the thickness of the anisotropic medium (e.g., Silver & Chan, 1991).
+The teleseismic phases SKS, SKKS, and PKS are ideal for investigating upper mantle anisotropy because these phases exhibit near-vertical ray paths on the receiver side of the Earth, thus sampling anisotropy directly beneath the stations.
+Such measurements represent the path-integrated effect of anisotropy from the core-mantle boundary to the surface (e.g., Silver & Chan, 1991).
+Due to mode conversion at the core-mantle boundary, the SKS, SKKS, and PKS phase analysis yields measurements that are not contaminated by source-side anisotropy.
+In the upper mantle, seismic anisotropy occurs due to the development of lattice-preferred orientation (LPO) of anisotropic minerals such as olivine (e.g., Karato et al., 2008).
 In the absence of shearing, the crystallographic fast axes of these mineral grains are randomly oriented.
 However, in the asthenosphere, simple shear imposed by plate motions or other macroscopic influences can encourage large-scale alignment of the crystallographic fast axes.
-For example, under typical asthenospheric conditions below stable lithosphere and in the presence of simple shear caused by plate motion, the fast axes direction of shear-wave splitting (φ) is generally aligned with the direction of maximum shearing, which can be indicative of flow in the asthenosphere [Silver and Chan, 1991; Hall et al., 2000].
-However, in atypical mantle conditions, such as the relatively low temperature, high water-content environment that exists within parts of the mantle wedge at subduction zones, the fast direction may instead align perpendicular to the direction of maximum shear stress [Karato et al., 2008].
-This is known as Btype fabric.
-Furthermore, shear-wave splitting may also result from fossil anisotropy in the lithosphere [e.g., Silver and Chan, 1988; Darbyshire et al., 2015; Gilligan et al., 2016] or aligned structural heterogeneities (shape preferred orientation) such as melt intrusions [e.g., Blackman and Kendall, 1997; Bastow et al., 2010; Holtzman et al., 2010].
+For example, under typical asthenospheric conditions below stable lithosphere and in the presence of simple shear caused by plate motion, the fast axes direction of shear-wave splitting ( $\phi$ ) is generally aligned with the direction of maximum shearing, which can be indicative of flow in the asthenosphere (Hall et al., 2000; Silver & Chan, 1991).
+However, in atypical mantle conditions, such as the relatively low temperature, high water-content environment that exists within parts of the mantle wedge at subduction zones, the fast direction may instead align perpendicular to the direction of maximum shear stress (Karato et al., 2008).
+This is known as B-type fabric.
+Furthermore, shear-wave splitting may also result from fossil anisotropy in the lithosphere (e.g., Darbyshire et al., 2015; Gilligan et al., 2016; Silver & Chan, 1988) or aligned structural heterogeneities (shape-preferred orientation) such as melt intrusions (e.g., Blackman & Kendall, 1997; Bastow et al., 2010; Holtzman & Kendall, 2010).
 Hence, care must be taken in discerning the main source of the anisotropic signal.